plagnollab/DNASeq_pipeline/WGS/README.md

 ## Example

 First create the support file which points to where the fastq files lie.
-> bash makesupport.sh  data/ fq.gz > examples/support.txt
+> bash makesupportfile.sh  data/ fq.gz > examples/support.txt

 This should look like this: